kaaniboy/gsheetsdb/README.md

 #### Connect

-_SheetsDB_ connects to a database via it's `spreadsheet ID`, which can be found in the Google Sheets URL:
+_SheetsDB_ connects to a database via its `spreadsheet ID`, which can be found in the Google Sheets URL:

 ```shell
 https://docs.google.com/spreadsheets/d/SPREADSHEET_ID/edit